xavier268/rgen/README.md

 # Deterministic or random ?

-To choose which string to generate among the many, possibly unlimited possible strings matching the provided pattern, one needs to make choices.
+To choose which string to generate among the many - possibly unlimited - strings matching the provided pattern, one needs to make choices.
-These choices are driven by anything that fullfil the Chooser interface.
+These choices are driven by something that fullfils the Chooser interface.

 ```golang